• Skip to primary navigation

 Tomato plants can be grown from cuttings or from seeds.
 You can also purchase plants in pots or containers and transplant them into your garden.

-Most serious gardeners (and tomato lovers) grow tomato plants from seeds.
+Most tomato lovers grow tomato plants from seeds.
 Seeds provide you with an enormous selection of tomatoes.
 You can choose heirloom or hybrid tomatoes, cherry tomatoes or giant beefsteak tomatoes, or colorful red, purple, yellow, striped, and even green tomatoes.

 Garden centers are limited by space and general local demand to a select few varieties of tomatoes to grow or purchase for resale.
 The gardener who begins tomato plants from seeds is not limited by either.
 He or she can choose any seed to start indoors.